How to Enable Controlled Folder Access in Windows 11

 Enabling ransomware protection and controlled folder access is recommended when using Microsoft Defender Antivirus.

-Controlled folder access helps protect your valuable data from malicious apps and threats, such as ransomware.
+Controlled folder access helps protect your valuable data from malicious apps and threats like ransomware.
 Controlled folder access protects your data by checking the known trusted apps list and only allowing access to protected folders to apps on the list.

-Scripting engines like PowerShell and others are untrustworthy and cannot access controlled, protected folders.
+Scripting engines like PowerShell and others are untrustworthy and can’t access controlled, protected folders.
 This is especially useful in protecting documents and information from viruses and malware, including ransomware.

 Below is how to restrict or allow controlled folder access with Microsoft Defender Antivirus in Windows 11.